 I used to think that to be a cowboy you had to have a good heart inside and a tuff exterior outside.
 You ought to be ashamed to use that tuff exterior to bring fear and pain into a calf or bulls life.
 Leave them alone.
 Be a real man like a cowboy should be.
 Be kind and protect the defenseless.
 Please visit my favorite site

 Bull fighting AKA torture of the innocent

 I just don't get it.
-There are people who find it romantic or exciting to kill an animal for no reason other than to entertain.
+There are people who find it romantic or exciting to kill an animal for entertainment.
 They say it is their culture.
 So is killing Jews to Nazi's or prejudice to the KKK.
 Culture and history is often proven to be full of idiots.
 Killing again for entertainment.
 I just do not get it.

 Pet shops AKA: torture chambers

 This is where we go to buy animals and get the worst information on their care.
 Instead of reading books or talking to a qualified veterinarian we listen to some of the greedy pet shop owners or typically uninformed employees on how to care for our new little responsibility.
 We get bad information and the animals suffer for our laziness.
 Yes, I blame the purchaser along with the pet shop but the pet shop is 9 out of 10 times the first source of information and they express that they are knowledgeable and make us feel like we did what is right and its usually wrong.
 Breeders are a better bet but many will say anything to sell an animal rather than feed and house it.
 It all comes down to $$$.
 Spend time at the local ASPCA or dog pound and you will have a whole new outlook on pet shops and their effect on animals with the poor information.
 Please remember that this is not every pet shop but in my 20 years experience I have yet to see a pet shop that hold to the standards I express in my animal care pages.